Digital Transformation: A Guide for Modern Businesses

 Did You Know?
 TMC named the RICOH fi-8170 as a 2023 Future of Work Product of the Year.
 TMC recognizes "companies that showcase the most innovative and disruptive products and solutions that have positively supported hybrid work experiences across the globe."
 Click here to learn more.

-Making the digital leap isn’t easy — especially if your organization relies on legacy processes or systems.
+Making the digital leap isn’t easy, especially if your organization relies on legacy processes or systems.
 It’s not an impossible challenge to overcome, though.
 All you need is a strategy that will help you assess your needs, set and align goals, and roll out changes when they’re ready.

-Overcoming digital transformation challenges
+Top digital transformation challenges

-• Internal resistance: Not everyone will immediately be on board with changes to well-worn processes.
+- Internal resistance: Not everyone will immediately be on board with changes to well-worn processes.
 Bringing stakeholders in for hands-on training can help bridge that gap.

-• Technical debt: Legacy systems can cause new problems with your infrastructure.
+- Technical debt: Legacy systems can cause new problems with your infrastructure.
 Be sure to address them during the transformation process.

-Start your roadmap off right
+How to start your digital transformation roadmap off right

-What does success look like for your digital transformation?
+- Define success and set goals: What does success look like for your digital transformation?
 Are you looking to save time and money on a specific process?
 Do you want to improve accuracy and eliminate errors?
 Figuring out what you want from a digital transformation will guide you toward the best solutions and processes to meet those goals.

-Kicking your efforts off with a large or complex task may set you up to fail.
+- Start small: Kicking your efforts off with a large or complex task may set you up to fail.
 Start with a single process that will see immediate gains when transformed.
 Examine it end to end, then test and implement your solution.
 Once it’s up and running, you can focus on another section, then another — until your transformation is complete.

 Read more about how to plan your digital transformation in Crafting a Winning Digital Transformation Strategy.